ARandomBoiIsMe/Reddit-Post-Remover/README.md

 You can use the AutoModerator for those functions.

 ### Instructions
 - Ensure you have Python installed on your system.
-You can download it here https://www.python.org/downloads/.
+You can download it here https://www.python.org/downloads/ (Add to PATH during the installation).
 - Store the python script and the ```details.ini``` file in the same folder.
 - Open your command prompt and change your directory into the script's folder.
 - Install the PRAW package ```pip install praw```.